25A0/procgen-challenge-5/src/README.md

 ## Adventure examples

+This is the kind of stuff I'd like to generate:

 > You and a group of dwarfs travel to the mountains to ambush the King's tax collector.

 > You explore the cursed desert to find your father's lost sword.